camunda/camunda-docs-manual/content/update/minor/720-to-721/_index.md

 In previous releases, when configuring Camunda's admin user in the Spring Boot Starter or Run via `camunda.bpm.admin-user`, information about the admin user appeared in the logs on log level `INFO` on startup.
 With this release, the log level for the logs `STARTER-SB010` and `STARTER-SB011` was changed to `DEBUG`.

+# External Task Client Java

-# Update Java External Task Client's Apache HttpClient to version 5
+## Update the client's Apache HttpClient to version 5

 We have updated the internal Apache HttpClient in our Java External Task Client from version 4.5.x to the more recent version 5.3.